utkarsh866/Dictionary/README.md

 # Dictionary App using ReactJS

 This is a simple dictionary application built using ReactJS.
-The app allows users to search for the definition, part of speech, phonetics, and examples of a given word.
+The app allows users to search for the definition, part of speech, phonetics, and examples of a given word. open the dictionary app to search the meaning -"https://englishdictionary01.netlify.app/"
 ## Features

 - Search for word definitions.